Safety Tips – Part 3: The Field Service Winter Safety Prep List

 - Walk the right way – Short steps at a slow pace (penguin walk), and if possible, avoid carrying anything heavy.

-- Shovel snow, keep salt or sand in vehicles to deal with ice.
-Go over proper safe shoveling technique and explain the dangers associated with not shoveling correctly.
+- Shovel snow, and keep salt or sand in vehicles to deal with ice.
+Go over proper safe shoveling techniques and explain the dangers associated with not shoveling correctly.

 - Mark areas that can’t be cleared or are particularly dangerous.

 - Workers should shovel at a steady pace, sweating can dampen clothing and cause a chill.

 - Push the snow instead of lifting it.

 Road accidents are always more prevalent in the winter months, and anyone driving or working on or near a road needs to apply extra caution.

 - Review how to safely drive during winter.

 - Schedule a practice during warmer months or in a more controlled environment, such as a parking lot.

 - Make sure your employees know how to operate everything in their fleet vehicle during winter.